 The JLA provides instructional and interactive events which empower youth to make healthy lifestyle choices to help fight the growth of childhood obesity and its associated negative health issues.

-Estrellitas (“Little Stars”) is a JLA program whose mission is to educate, empower, support and inspire young Latina girls by teaching them life skills and equipping them to be confident and good decision makers.
-This mentoring program consists of a series of workshops coordinated by JLA volunteers serving high school Latina girls.
+Estrellitas (“Little Stars”) is a JLA program whose mission is to educate, empower, support and inspire young Latina girls by teaching them life skills and equipping them to be confident and good decision-makers.
+This mentoring program consists of a series of workshops coordinated by the JLA volunteers serving high school Latina girls.

 JLA Serves weekend was held on Friday, October 19th through Sunday, October 21st.

 JLA Serves is a wonderful event created to help league members rally together for three days of impactful service at fourteen community partners across the metro Atlanta area.
-In addition to direct community exposure, JLA Serves provides members with a fun volunteer experience, benefiting both the league and the community, as well as a chance to help brighten the lives of seniors, youth and others in need!
+In addition to direct community exposure, the JLA Serves provides members with fun volunteer experiences, benefiting both the league and the community, as well as a chance to help brighten the lives of seniors, youth and others in need!

 We look forward to making a positive impact on the community for 2017-2018!
 Our incredible volunteer events are focused on the league’s initiatives on community engagement and service, early childhood education, and generational poverty.